tavip/linux/Documentation/labs/app_dev_debug.rst

         return 0;
     }

 Below you can see how the program is compiled and run.
-First, it runs without mcheck options, and then defines the MALLOC_CHECK_ environment variable when running the program.
+First, it runs without mcheck options, and then defines the ``MALLOC_CHECK_`` environment variable when running the program.
 It is noted that although the space allocated for vector v1 is exceeded and the vector is referenced after the space is released, a simple run does not result in the display of any error.

-However, if we define the MALLOC_CHECK_ environment MALLOC_CHECK_ , the two errors are detected.
-Note that an error is detected only at the time of a new memory call intercepted by mcheck.
+However, if we define the ``MALLOC_CHECK_`` environment variable , the two errors are detected.
+Note that an error is detected only at the time of a new memory call intercepted by ``mcheck``.

 .. code-block:: bash